 [crowd gasps again]

 - Seen in a story from the Franklin television series.
 The word in question?
-"Stupid."
-Done using the same word on Caillou as well.
-The moral of the Franklin story was that the words you use say a lot about you, and it actually works fairly well if you can get past your knee-jerk reaction to the idea of "stupid" as a swear word.
-(It's credible too, since the writing on the show is monitored carefully for the language they use, and normally they don't use "stupid.")
+"Stupid".
+The moral of the episode was that the words you use say a lot about you, and it actually works fairly well if you can get past your knee-jerk reaction to the idea of "stupid" as a swear word.
+(It's credible too, since the writing on the show is monitored carefully for the language they use, and normally they don't use "stupid").

 - In one episode of Baby Looney Tunes, Daffy learns a swear word from a passing garbage man.
 He later tells the other Tunes about it.

 - Implied on the Goofy short "Fathers Are People".
 A photo on Goof Jr.'s baby album marked "Baby's First Word" is of Goofy washing his mouth with soap.

 - In The Loud House episode "Potty Mouth," the siblings get scared that they accidentally taught their one year old sister how to say "damn it."
 It turns out Lily is instead mispronouncing "donut" because she saw donuts in a TV show the girls wanted to watch, though she does curse at the end of the episode when the family dog steals her donut.
 Interestingly, most of the siblings (the second youngest child is four) are all shown cursing without it being depicted as this.
 They all know exactly how to use the word.

 - Yoko!
 Jakamoko!
 Toto!: In an episode aptly titled "The Bad Word", Toto goes around spouting "tig-a-boo-boo", which is apparently a curse word in this universe, a phrase he learned from a group of mean apes.
 He ends up alienating everybody, until he finally gets the courage to say sorry.